akleventis/lan_mac_remote/README.md

-# IOS remote control for mac
+# Local Area Network IOS Remote for Mac
-App that allows your phone to trigger certain keypress / os events on a corresponding mac.
-Created to prevent having to walk over to computer while connected to TV through a physical HDMI cord.
-Primary for use when streaming media from comptuer to TV.
+An app that lets your phone trigger keypresses or OS events on a connected Mac running these servers.
+Designed to eliminate the need to walk to your computer when it’s connected to a TV via an HDMI cable

 ## Overview
 - python server runs on computer, allows access to os operations (mac)
 - simple react client connected to same network (phone)
 - network discovery through zeroconf
-    - server/zeroconfig.py: registers `lan_mac_remote_server` service which includes local ip address of current machine
+    - [server/zeroconfig.py](./server/zeroconfig.py): registers `lan_mac_remote_server` service which includes local ip address of current machine
-    - client/app/api/scan/route.ts: searches for `lan_mac_remote_server` service on local network
+    - [client/app/api/scan/route.ts](./client/app/api/scan/route.ts): searches for `lan_mac_remote_server` service on local network
 - once service is found, we can send key press requests to the server from our phone through http over tcp/ip

 Current keypress actions